 Combining some work over the weekend.
 Finished DataCamp course on Building Chatbots in Python.
 Super cool and really interesting.
 Would definitely be awesome to work on a user-based interaction system using ML like this.
 Will be bookmarking RASA to explore more.
 Got sidetracked while reading Learning Python and made a dict and pkl shirt for MZ Tees.
 Ended up finishing chapter on tuples and files (284-315).

-I think in my heart of hearts the thing I want to work on is going to be machine-learning-based and programming-focused, working on a team and collaborating on a problem much bigger than myself.
+I think in my heart of hearts the thing I want to work on is going to be programming/design-focused, working on a team and collaborating on a problem much bigger than myself.
 That sounds great, but I trip myself up before even attempting to look for a job like that.

 The biggest anxiety I have about getting a job is my personal feeling that I would be unqualified for a position, so my knee-jerk reaction is not to apply.
 I know it's not an uncommon anxiety to have, but it still remains difficult for me to overcome that feeling.